obimiz/AirBnB_clone/README.md

 ## Functionalities of this command interpreter:

 - Create a new object (ex: a new User or a new Place)
-- Retrieve an object from a file, a database etc...
+- Get an item out of a database, file, etc..
 - Do operations on objects (count, compute stats, etc...)
-- Update attributes of an object
+- Modify an object's properties
 - Destroy an object

 ## Environment